Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

 The technical completeness check (including manual checks) is in general performed on each dossier within three weeks of its submission date.
 However, for phase-in substances submitted in the course of the two-month period immediately before the relevant registration deadline, the completeness check may take up to three months after the deadline.
 Registrants who wish to have the outcome of the completeness check in advance of the 2018 registration deadline may consider these timelines.

 The completeness check is based on REACH Article 20(2).
-It applies to all registration dossiers submitted to ECHA; both dossiers submitted to obtain a new registration number, as well as dossiers submitted as updates of existing registrations.
+It applies to all registration dossiers submitted to ECHA, (i.e. initial submissions and updates)..
 The completeness check consists of two parallel verifications: (i) the technical completeness check, in which ECHA verifies that all the required elements have been provided in the registration dossier; and (ii) the financial completeness check, in which ECHA verifies that the registration fee has been paid, if applicable to that submission.

 If during the technical completeness check the registration dossier you submitted is found incomplete, ECHA will issue a deadline by which you have only one attempt to submit the missing or incomplete information.
 If you do not provide the requested information by the set deadline in the form of an update dossier, the submission will be rejected.
 In such a case, any registration fee you had paid in relation with this submission will not be refunded or otherwise credited.

-You can find more information about the registration process on the REACH 2018 registration deadline pages: https://echa.europa.eu/support/registration/from-submission-to-decision
+You can find more information about the registration process on "From sbmission to decision" .

 However, when preparing a dossier in IUCLID 6 from IUCLID 5 data, please review the selection in the field ‘Endpoint’ in particular for IUCLID sections where different information requirements can be addressed (e.g. 4.13, 7.8.1) to ensure that you have clearly indicated that the appropriate requirement is being waived.

-If the Validation assistant does not indicate any failures, this is not an automatic confirmation of that your dossier is complete.
-As of 21 June 2016, the technical completeness check includes additional verifications of the registration dossier by ECHA staff.
+Please note that if the Validation assistant does not indicate any failures, this is not an automatic confirmation of that your dossier is complete.
+As of 21 June 2016, the technical completeness check includes additional manual verifications of the registration dossier by ECHA staff.
 These checks cannot be replicated using the Validation assistant plug-in; the related completeness issues cannot be displayed by the tool.

-Information on the areas of the additional verifications can be found in the following location; the document is regularly updated with advice based on the experience gained with incoming registrations: https://echa.europa.eu/documents/10162/13652/manual_completeness_check_en.pdf.
+Information on the areas of the additional verifications can be found in the following location; https://echa.europa.eu/documents/10162/13652/manual_completeness_check_en.pdf.

 We also recommend you to have a look at our webinar on the completeness check process: https://echa.europa.eu/-/completeness-check-preparing-a-registration-dossier-that-can-be-successfully-submitted-to-echa.

-The quality rules warn the user of common inconsistencies and shortcomings.
-These warnings will not prevent you from successfully submitting your dossier in REACH-IT; however leaving quality warnings uncorrected may lead to later clarification requests by ECHA.
+The quality rules warn the user of common inconsistencies and shortcomings in the dossier.
+These warnings will not prevent you from successfully submitting your dossier in REACH-IT.
+However, leaving quality warnings uncorrected may lead to future clarification requests by ECHA.